-What You Should Do If Someone Hits Your Parked Car
+What Should I Do If Someone Hit My Parked Car?

 If your parked car is hit by another vehicle, the best-case scenario is a minor fender-bender with an insured driver who sticks around to make a police report and trade insurance information.